bxparks/rpn83p/docs/FUTURE.md

         - integration testing through keystroke programming within the RPN83P app itself
         - I'm not sure which solution would be easier and more maintainable
+- interoperability with TI-BASIC
+    - If a TI-BASIC can be called from RPN83P, and a stable data conduit (i.e. an API) can be defined between RPN83P and TI-BASIC, then it may be possible to offload some advanced features to the TI-OS and TI-BASIC programs instead (see `Solver` and `fnInt` below)
+    - For example, single-letter variables `A` to `Z` and `Theta` are now (v0.10.0) available through `STO` and `RCL`.
+    - Other types may be useful: List, Matrix, and String types.
 - indirect `STO` and `RCL` operators
     - `STO IND nn`, `STO+ IND nn`, `STO- IND nn`, `STO* IND nn`, `STO/ IND nn`
     - `RCL IND nn`, `RCL+ IND nn`, `RCL- IND nn`, `RCL* IND nn`, `RCL/ IND nn`